Non Local Applicants

 Total Cost (per annum)

-# International students (non-local students) are persons entering Hong Kong for the purpose of education with a student visa/ entry permit issued by the Director of Immigration.
-Applicants on work visas/ under IANG and persons on dependent visas are considered as "non-local" (subject to confirmation).
+# Non-local students are defined as persons entering Hong Kong for the purpose of education with a student visa/ entry permit issued by the Director of Immigration.

 ^ The assignment to different types of rooms such as 2 or 3-person rooms is subject to availability in the Undergraduate Halls.